Ay-De/Surface_Duo_2_GCam/README.md

 6. Click on Noise Model and select "Import Noise Model" and select the "main_noise_model.c".
 7. Select "Noise Model" and click on the imported "main_noise_model.c".
 8. Go back until you are in the "Lens Setting" menu.
-9. Repeat step 5 - 7 for "Tele (1.9x)" with the "tele_noise_model.c" file.
+9. Select "Tele (1.9x)" and scroll down to "Color Management".
+10. Click on Noise Model and select "Import Noise Model" and select the "tele_noise_model.c".
+11. Select "Noise Model" and click on the imported "tele_noise_model.c".
-10. Go back until you are in the "Lens Setting" menu.
+12. Go back until you are in the "Lens Setting" menu.
-11. Repeat step 5 - 7 for "Wide (0.6x)" with the "wide_noise_model.c" file.
+13. Select "Wide (0.6x)" and scroll down to "Color Management".
+14. Click on Noise Model and select "Import Noise Model" and select the "wide_noise_model.c".
+15. Select "Noise Model" and click on the imported "wide_noise_model.c".
-12. Enjoy GCam on your SD2.
+16. Exit the Settings Menu and enjoy GCam on your SD2.

 # Notes